pytorch/pytorch/README.md

 [autograd](https://github.com/HIPS/autograd),
 [Chainer](https://chainer.org), etc.

-While this technique is not unique to PyTorch, it's one of the fastest implementations of it to date.
+While this technique is not unique to PyTorch, it's one of the fastest implementations to date.
-You get the best of speed and flexibility for your crazy research.
+You get the best speed and flexibility for your crazy research.

 ![Dynamic graph](https://github.com/pytorch/pytorch/blob/master/docs/source/_static/img/dynamic_graph.gif)